 Double cropping: Raise a second crop in same spot in the same season after the first crop has been completely harvested (radishes, lettuce, green onions)

 Intercropping – 2 crops may occupy the same space if one matures before the slower one crowds it out (green onions mature and may be pulled before cabbage fills its space).
 Spinach, lettuce, green onions and radishes are good cool season intercrops.
 They work nicely with tomatoes.

 French intensive gardening: Relies on close planting in wide mounted beds to conserve moisture, thus promoting steady abundant growth.
 You will need thorough soil preparation

 Raised Beds: Build a box with timbers or rock wall to raise the garden off of ground level.
 Need good drainage and at least 12-18″ depth of soil and 4-5 feet wide.

 Double Digging: Worth the work.
 Dig a trench one spade deep and set the soil alongside the trench.
 Dig another spade deep while mixing the soil amendment in this lower soil.
 Dig a second trench alongside the first one.
 Mix soil amendment with soil and top off the first trench.
 Dig another spade depth in this second trench and mix soil amendment with it.
 Continue on until the area is the size you wish.
 Soil level will be raised several inches.

 HINT: Be sure to work backwards so you do not tromp on the nice fluffy soil

 Common Problems When Growing a Vegetable Garden

-Having insects insects in you plants can be frustrating, many times you will have to create a better environment for the plant to be able to save it and get rid of the insect, visit our Insect & Disease Control Page to learn more about it.
+Having insects in your plants can be frustrating.
+Many times you will have to create a better environment for the plant to be able to save it and get rid of the insect.
+Visit our Insect & Disease Control Page to learn more about it.